Napa Valley’s First Trail 50k!

 This is just the first day in two days of great running with the Rio Lindo Trail Run taking place on Sunday in Healdsburg.
 There’s something for everyone if you have folks with you that care for a more modest distance.

 Getting and Staying Here

 Napa Valley 50k starts and finishes in Calistoga, California at the top of Napa Valley.
-Camping is available at Bothe and will be available for registration through Scena Performance or directly with the parks after January 1.
+Camping is available at Bothe-Napa State Park.
 For more places to stay and other great ideas during your visit, check in with our friends at Visit Calistoga!